-Note: The only security function within the TOE that uses a statiscal or probabilistic mechanism is the authentication function that uses passwords.
+The security function within the TOE that use a statistical or probabilistic mechanism is the authentication function that uses passwords.

-5.7.1 TOE Security Assurance Requirements
+5.8 TOE Security Assurance Requirements

-The target evaluation assurance level for the product is EAL4 [CC] augmented by ALC\FLR.1.
+The target evaluation assurance level for the product is EAL4 [CC] augmented by ALC_FLR.3.

-5.8 Security Requirements for the IT Environment
+5.9 Security Requirements for the IT Environment

-The only IT environment where requirements are stated is the underlying processor, that has to provide the mechanism to protect the TSF and TSF data from unauthorizes access and tampering.
+The following requirements are stated on the underlying processor, that has to provide the mechanism to protect the TSF and TSF data from unauthorized access and tampering.
 This is expressed with the following security functional requirement for the processor used to execute TOE software:

-FDP\ACC.1 Subset access control
+5.9.1 FDP_ACC.1 Subset access control

 FDP_ACC.1.1 The TSF shall enforce the memory access control policy on instructions as subjects and memory locations and processor register as objects.

-FDP_ACF.1 Security attribute based access control FDP_ACF.1.1 The TSF shall enforce the memory access control policy to objects based on the processor state (user or supervisor).
+5.9.2 FDP_ACF.1 Security attribute based access control

+FDP_ACF.1.1 The TSF shall enforce the memory access control policy to objects based on the processor state (user or supervisor).

 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: access to memory locations and special registers is based on the processor state and the state of the memory management unit.
-Access to dedicated processor registers is allowed only if the processor is in supervisor state when the instuction accessing the register is executed .
+Access to dedicated processor registers is allowed only if the processor is in supervisor state when the instruction accessing the register is executed.

 Application Note: The precise definition of the objects and the rules for the access control policy differ slightly depending on the processor type.
 For this security requirement on the IT environment the definition is detailed enough, since the implementation is not checked in this evaluation.
 When used for the hardware evaluation of a real processor those rules have to be stated precisely.

 FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: some dedicated processor registers may be read but not modified when the instruction accessing the register is in user mode.

+FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following rule:

+none.

+5.9.3 FMT MSA.3 Static attribute initialization

-FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following rule: none .
-FMT_MSA.3 Static at tribute initialisation FMT_MSA.3.1 The TSF shall enforce the memory access control policy to provide permissive default values for security attributes that are used to enforce the SFP.
+FMT MSA.3.1 The TSF shall enforce the memory access control policy to provide permissive default values for security attributes that are used to enforce the SFP.

 FMT_MSA.3.2 The TSF shall allow the no role to specify alternative initial values to override the default values when an object or information is created.

 Application Note: The "default" values in this case are seen as the values the processor has after start-up.
-They have to be "permissive", sine the initialization routine needs to set up the memory management unit and the device register etc With respect to the hardware there is no

-"role" model implemented but the access control policy is purely based on a single attribute ("user" or "supervisor" state) that can not be managed or assigned to a "user".
+They have to be "permissive", sine the initialization routine needs to set up the memory management unit and the device register etc..
+With respect to the hardware there is no "role" model implemented but the access control policy is purely based on a single attribute ("user" or "supervisor" state) that can not be managed or assigned to a "user".
 The attribute changes under well defines conditions (when the processor encounters an exception, an interrupt or when the sc instruction is executed (which effectively causes an interrupt to occur).
-The security requirement FMT\MSA.1 was therefore not applicable because the security attribute can not be "managed".
-For this reason there is also no security requirement FMT\SMR.1 included, because there are no "roles" that need to be managed or assigned to "users".
-The dependency of FMT\MSA.3 to FMT\MSA.1 and FMT\SMR.1 is therefore unresolved.
+The security requirement FMT_MSA.1 was therefore not applicable because the security attribute can not be "managed".
+For this reason there is also no security requirement FMT_SMR.1 included, because there are no "roles" that need to be managed or assigned to "users".
+The dependency of FMT_MSA.3 to

+FMT MSA.1 and FMT SMR.1 is therefore unresolved.